arnemorken/anypaginator/README.md

 ```

 #### currentPage()
-Return the page that is currently highlighted or set highlight to a given page.
+Get the page that is currently highlighted or set highlight to a given page.
 ```js
 // Get
 var curr_page = pager.anyPaginator("currentPage");